James Fell (author): Personal life

 As a result of the 2013 Boston Marathon Bombing, Fell set a goal to run in the 2014 Boston Marathon.
 Fell qualified for the race at the 2013 Victoria Marathon, despite collapsing and crawling to the finish line.
 The Boston Marathon was his third marathon.

-In 2019 Fell opposed a planned a "Straight Pride Parade".
+In 2019, Fell opposed a planned "Straight Pride Parade".
 He and actor Chris Evans shared a post written by Fell, seeking to explain why a "straight pride" parade made no sense.
 The posts were covered by media outlets including Elle, People, India Today, and E!
 News.

 Fell was diagnosed with ADHD when he was 53 years old, during the COVID-19 pandemic, and now takes medication which he says was life-changing.
 He credits his ADHD with creativity and his ability to write in an uninhibited style.
 He writes in the morning, taking Ritalin in the afternoon when he needs to complete household chores, marketing and administrative work.

 Fell is an atheist, receiving no religious education from his parents.